 Intellectual or creative engagement is key to student fit at Lang, regardless of how traditionally productive a student has been in past school settings.
 Often, our students are not inspired to challenge themselves in more conventional programs.
 Before they arrive at our doors, these high potential learners might say school is boring; their teachers might consider them "lazy" or underachieving; these students might resist or even refuse going to class or school altogether.
 The typical Lang School student is able — with the collaboration and support of staff, parents, and outside/previous providers — to capitalize on our individualized interventions, groupings of affinity and ability peers, and differentiated classroom-based instruction.
-On standard tests of intelligence, at least some of each student's subtest scores are generally in the superior range, though subtest scores may show significant "scatter" or discrepancies between strengths and areas of relative challenge.
-Lang isn't an appropriate setting for students who are regularly physically or verbally aggressive toward peers or adults.
-Lang is also not appropriate for students who aren't yet ready for the expectations of a supportive but predominantly classroom-based education.
+Cognitive subtest scores are often in the superior range with significant discrepancies between strengths and areas of relative challenge; a preexisting area of passion and commitment is present; physical and verbal aggression are uncommon.
+Lang kids are socially motivated and ready for a rigorous but supportive classroom-based education.

 Who is a typical Lang parent?